anandkanav92/NOTES/papers/gan-equal.md

 ## Metric
 - Inception score
 	- It offers a way to quantiatively evaluate the quality of samples generated using GAN.
-	- I t has two criterias, saliency and diversity, tht the distribution obtained has low entropy i.e it
+	- It has two criterias, saliency and diversity, that the distribution obtained has low entropy i.e samples contain meaningful objects and the samples vary enough to cover all majority of the classes.
+Saliency is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4MTI0NjY3MywtNTA5OTI4NzgzLDkzMj
+eyJoaXN0b3J5IjpbMjAyNzY0ODcsLTUwOTkyODc4Myw5MzIyND
-I0NTExOSwtMTU3MjMwMTIyNywtMjcxNTM2NTE2XX0=
+UxMTksLTE1NzIzMDEyMjcsLTI3MTUzNjUxNl19
 -->